-b.
-Security and Privacy Considerations.
+d.
+Security and Privacy Considerations

-- (1) Classified documents (hard copy or electronic) may not be taken to, used or stored at an employee's home office or telecenter.
+- (1) Classified documents (hard copy or electronic) may not be taken to, used, or stored at an employee's home office or telecenter.
 The employee must return to the traditional office to access and work on such documents or materials.
-Privacy Act materials, VA sensitive data and systems may be accessed remotely provided that the employee agrees to protect Government/VA records from unauthorized disclosure or damage.
-See paragraphs 7.b.(1)(f) and (g) for the differences between classified and sensitive material.
-The employee must also comply with all policy and legal requirements (in accordance with the Privacy Act of 1974, 5 U.S.C. § 552a and the policies and procedures set forth in VA Directive and Handbook 6500).
-Prior notice to the employee is not required to terminate telework [and remote work] arrangements due to security violations. - (2) If any legal requirements are made to the Privacy Act of 1974, 5 U.S.C. § 552a, or if there are any updates to VA Directive and Handbook 6500, or other Departmental policies and procedures, the employee, upon proper notice, must agree to comply with the changed requirements.
-Failure to do so constitutes a basis for potential termination of the telework [or remote work] agreement.

-- c.
-Emergency Closure and Dismissal Impact on Telework [and Remote Work].
-On a day when the official duty station facility is closed for all or part of a day, the following weather and safety rules apply: - (1) Unscheduled Leave and Unscheduled Telework.
-In the event of an emergency, Government agencies may be closed to the public with telework [and remote] employees continuing to work.
-Employees are expected to perform unscheduled telework [or remote work] for the entire workday at the alternative work site, take other leave (paid or unpaid) or other time off, or use a combination of telework and leave or other paid time off.
-Telework [and remote work] program participants do not receive weather and safety leave when a closure is announced unless an exception in subparagraph (4) below applies. - (2) Late Openings.
-On a day when an employee is scheduled to work at the alternative worksite and the employee's official duty station facility opens late, the employee is required to perform their full alternative worksite schedule if scheduled to work from that alternative location. - (3) Late Arrivals and Early Dismissals.
-On days when a late arrival or early dismissal occurs, the employee is required to perform their full alternative worksite schedule if scheduled to work from that alternative location. - (4) Emergency Situations.
-On a case-by-case basis, a supervisor may excuse a telework [or remote work] employee from duty during an emergency if the emergency adversely affects the telework [or remote work] site (e.g., disruption of electricity, loss of heat, etc.).
-Under these circumstances, employees excused from duty may be granted weather and safety leave in accordance with Part III, Chapter 2, paragraph 12.u. and Chapter 3 paragraph 9.o. of this handbook. - Ad Hoc Arrangements.
-All employees approved for regular and recurring (5) telework are eligible for ad hoc telework.
-An employee who does not have an agreement for scheduled telework must have an ad hoc agreement in place before the employee can telework on an ad hoc basis.
-Exceptions to the telework agreement requirement may be authorized during emergent situations, when one or more employees are evacuated from their worksite and perform work from their home (or at an alternative location mutually agreeable to the supervisor and employee).
-In these circumstances, the ad hoc telework agreement should be completed as soon as practicable.
-An employee approved only for ad hoc telework should telework periodically throughout the year to ensure that the employee is prepared for ad hoc telework.
+Privacy Act materials and VA data and systems may be accessed remotely provided that the employee agrees to protect Government/VA records from unauthorized disclosure or damage.
+The employee must also comply with all legal requirements (for example, Privacy Act of 1974, 5 U.S.C. § 552a), policies and procedures (for example, VA Directive and Handbook 6500) identified by the Administration or Staff Office as necessary to protect the VA data and systems to which the employee will have access under the telework arrangement.
+Prior notice to the employee is not required to terminate telework arrangements due to security violations. - (2) If any legal requirements (for example, Privacy Act of 1974, 5 U.S.C. § 552a), Departmental or office policies and procedures change (for example, VA Directive and Handbook 6500), the employee, upon proper notice, must agree to comply with the changed requirements.
+Failure to so agree constitutes a basis for termination of the employee's participation in the program. - e.
+Emergency Closure and Dismissal Impact on Telework.
+On a day when the official duty station facility is closed for all or part of a day, the following rules apply: - (1) Unscheduled Leave or Unscheduled Telework Days.
+In the event of an emergency, government agencies may be closed to the public, however employees may request unscheduled leave or unscheduled telework.
+The employee is not required to perform work at the alternate work site unless it is specified in the written telework agreement.
+However, if the employee voluntarily chooses to perform any work at the alternate worksite, the employee is not entitled to additional compensation such as overtime, compensatory time, or credit hours. - (2) Late Openings.
+On a day when an employee is scheduled to work at the alternate worksite and the employee's official duty station facility opens late, the employee is required to perform their full alternate worksite schedule if scheduled to work from that location. - (3) Late Arrivals and Early Dismissals.
+On days when a late arrival or early dismissal occurs, the employee is required to perform their full alternate worksite schedule if scheduled to work from that location. - (4) Emergency Situations.
+On a case-by-case basis, a supervisor may excuse a telework employee from duty during an emergency if the emergency adversely affects the telework site (e.g., disruption of electricity, loss of heat, etc.).

+f.
+Ad Hoc Arrangements.
+All employees approved for regular and recurring telework are eligible for ad hoc telework.
+An employee who does not have an agreement for regular and recurring telework must have an ad hoc agreement in place before he or she can telework on an ad hoc basis.
+An employee approved only for ad hoc telework should telework periodically throughout the year to ensure that he or she is prepared for ad hoc telework.
 While ad hoc telework is generally used for unforeseeable and unavoidable emergency circumstances, management may approve ad hoc telework for any reason for an employee with an approved telework agreement.
 The type of assignments that employees are expected to perform should be determined prior to approval of ad hoc telework.

-[(6) Remote Work.
-An employee on a remote work agreement whose home is considered the employee's official duty station (i.e., a 100 percent telework employee) will generally not be granted weather and safety leave unless the employee is unable to safely perform work at their official duty station due to the conditions described in Part III, Chapter 2, paragraph 12(u)(1)(a) (e.g., employee is unable to safely perform remote work due loss of power as a result of a hurricane).]

-d.
-The Alternative Worksite.
+g.
+The Alternative Worksite